The Best Roasted Cornish Game Hens Recipe – delicious tender juicy cornish game hens packed with flavor.

 Once you’ve gathered your ingredients, we will use the following process:

 - Prep.
 Preheat oven to 450F.
+Pat chickens completely dry.
 Rub chickens with 1 tablespoon of butter.
-Lightly season hens with salt, pepper, and herbs.
-Place 1 lemon wedge, 4 garlic cloves, and 1 sprig rosemary in cavity of each hen.
-Arrange chickens in a large, heavy roasting pan or on a foil lined baking sheet.
+Lightly season chickens with salt, pepper, and herbs.
+Place slices from 1 lemon, 4 garlic cloves, and 1 sprig rosemary in cavity of each hen.
+Arrange slices from 1 lemon, sliced rounds of shallot or onion, and garlic cloves in baking dish, roasting pan without rack, or dutch oven.

-- Reduce.
+- Roast.
+Roast for 25 minutes at 450F.
 Reduce oven temperature to 350F.
-Continue roasting about 25 minutes longer, or until hens are golden brown and juices run clear – and chicken’s internal temperature is 170 degrees.
+Continue roasting about 25 minutes longer, or until hens are golden brown and juices run clear – and chicken’s internal temperature is 160 degrees.

 - Rest.
-Remove hens from oven when they reach 170 degrees with an instant read digital thermometer.
+Remove hens from oven when they reach 165 degrees with an instant-read digital thermometer.
 Tent hens with aluminum foil as hens carryover cook, do not carve for at least 10 minutes.

-- Serve.
-Serve individual chickens on diners plates, and encourage them to carve tableside for a fun dinner!
+- Enjoy!
+Serve individual chickens on diners’ plates, and encourage them to carve table-side for a fun dinner!

 Cook from frozen.
 To cook cornish game hens from frozen, let fully defrost before cooking for the best results.
 I let my cornish game hens defrost in a bowl in the refrigerator overnight before cooking.
 Be sure to thoroughly pat dry hens before roasting in the oven to ensure skin can crisp and become golden brown.